cosmos/cosmos-sdk/docs/spec/distribution/overview.md

 occurs, withdrawal of rewards must also occur.

-- Whenever withdrawing, one must withdraw the maximum amount they are entitled too, leaving nothing in the pool.
+- Whenever withdrawing, one must withdraw the maximum amount they are entitled to, leaving nothing in the pool.
 - Whenever bonding, unbonding, or re-delegating tokens to an existing account, a full withdrawal of the rewards must occur (as the rules for lazy accounting change).